 A: Each year, these two vibrant meetings feature considerable networks research.
-While there is overlap, there are also distinct communities that have unique strengths and insights.
+While there is overlap, there is also distinct communities that have unique strengths and insights.
 We hope the joint conference allows researchers from each community to encounter they full range of methods, models, and findings they might not have otherwise seen.
 We hope it is an exciting and engaging opportunity for attendees of each meeting to interact with researchers across communities and become the brokers between these communities.

 A: First, let’s talk about the ways in which these meetings will look the same: there will be preconference workshops in the Sunbelt tradition, and there will be satellites and a school in the NetSci tradition.
 There will be a three-and-a-half day “main conference” that will feature parallel session talks, plenary speakers, a poster and reception event, and a banquet.
 Interested speakers will submit abstracts (not full papers) in early 2021.
 In the Sunbelt tradition, there will be “hospitality” in the evenings.
 (Translation for NetSci attendees: “hospitality” is a place to sit and have drinks and conversations with colleagues.)